• Skip to primary navigation

 Sam shares quick and easy familiar meals like burgers, pastas, soups, cupcakes, cookies, burritos for everyday cooking.
 What I found useful was her vegan pantry must-haves.
 Liquid smoke was a discovery for me (think vegan bacon!).

-One of my favorite sections of Sam’s book is vegan staples!
-If you are a cheese lover going vegan, you’ll love it too!
-Vegan feta, mozzarella, ricotta, mayonnaise, sour cream, gravy (hello, Thanksgiving!), parmegan and heavy cream all made from scratch with simple ingredients you probably already have in your pantry.
+Vegan bechamel, feta, mozzarella, ricotta, mayonnaise, sour cream, gravy (hello, Thanksgiving!), parmesan and heavy cream all made from scratch with simple ingredients you probably already have in your pantry.
 Spoiler alert: Get your cashews ready!

 The Creamiest Vegan Fettuccine Alfredo - Fuss-Free Vegan Cookbook - Flipping the Pages with Recipes

 I was flipping through Sam’s book checking out all delicious vegan foods, while my husband was looking over my shoulder.
 When I came to peanut butter cookies, he said: “I want these.
 Right now!”
-Then he went to the kitchen and made them!
-We both loved these cookies so much!

 The Creamiest Vegan Fettuccine Alfredo